OCA/stock-logistics-warehouse/product_route_profile_internal_resupply/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to add Internal Supplies Routes separately to other routes in route_profile.
+This module allows to add dedicated Internal Supplies Routes on products, which won't be included in the related route profile.

+By default Odoo allows you to set different routes for a given product.
+The 'Product Route Profile' module allows you to define profiles common to multiple products, but you could need to configure internal routes that are dedicated to some products (e.g. warehouse 'Retail Store' replenishes some products from 'Warehouse 1' and others from 'Warehouse 2').

 **Table of contents**